nf-core/taxprofiler/docs/usage/tutorials.md

 In this tutorial we will run you through a simple set up of a small nf-core/taxprofiler run.
 It assumes that you have basic knowledge of metagenomic classification input and output files.

+### Preparation

+#### Hardware

 The datasets used should be small enough to run on your own laptop or a single server node.

 If you wish to use a HPC cluster or cloud, please see the [nf-core documentation](https://nf-co.re/docs/usage/configuration#introduction) on how to make a relevant config file.

-### Preparation
+You will need 1.5 GB of hardrive space in total.

 #### Software